Janney152005/DigitalHumanities/_pages/dln.md

 author_profile: false
 ---

-As a 20-year-old university student majoring in Literature & Creative Writing with a minor in Interactive Media, my daily academic and creative workflows sit right at the intersection of text, storytelling, and digital media.
-Raised in a hyper-connected era, my baseline digital literacy goes beyond passive consumption; it is defined by a hybrid skill set that spans literary analysis and digital production.
 As a 20-year-old university student double-focusing in Business and Interactive Media, my daily academic and creative workflows sit right at the intersection of quantitative analysis, brand storytelling, and technological experimentation.
 Raised in a hyper-connected era, my baseline digital literacy goes beyond passive consumption; it is defined by a hybrid skill set that spans market modeling, computational thinking, and creative production.
-Digital Workflows: Creation, Interaction, and Data Management

-In my daily life, content creation and social interaction are deeply intertwined with digital storytelling.
-I leverage tools across the Adobe Creative Cloud alongside standard video editing software to craft visual narratives and digital assets.
-My approach to social interaction involves using basic web platforms and social media analytics to manage project outreach.

-For research data management, my toolkit reflects qualitative and text-based humanities research.
-I regularly work within basic spreadsheets and qualitative coding tools.
-When handling text collections or archival materials, I manage data integrity through file organization and document annotation.

-Digital Workflows: Creation, Interaction, and Data Management

 In my daily life, content creation and social interaction are deeply intertwined with brand strategy and visual media.
 I leverage tools across the Adobe Creative Cloud—specifically Photoshop, Illustrator, InDesign, and Premiere Pro—alongside DaVinci Resolve to design marketing campaigns, produce promotional videos, and craft digital assets for university organizations and art platforms.
 My approach to social interaction is strategic: I utilize platforms like Canva and Google Analytics to manage outreach, evaluate audience engagement metrics, and optimize digital presence.